 - Some quantum algorithms are based on unitary operations that act on only one qubit at a time and are built from 1-qubit gates; they can also act on a pair of qubits (2-qubit gates). - Gate-based quantum computers are constructed from 1- and 2-qubit gates.
-As in classical computing, any arbitrary transformation can be built up from elementary 1- and 2-qubit gates. - Illustration of circuit of generic quantum gates in the graphic on the left.
+As in classical computing, any arbitrary transformation can be built up from elementary 1- and 2-qubit gates. - Illustration of some circuit components of generic quantum gates are shown on the graphic to the left.
 Thick lines represent many qubits, and a thin line represents a single qubit.
 Measurement is represented by M.